Advanced Bible Quiz about Bible Characters.

 a.
 Onan.

-Er and Onan were brothers.
+Onan and Er were brothers.

 God killed Er due to an evil deed he committed.

-His wife, Tamar, had no male children to inherit the estate.
+Er's wife, Tamar, had no male children to inherit the estate.

 It was his brother Onan's duty to take Er's wife and impregnate her.